If a key becomes compromised, Unchained offers a way to replace a key.

 - An Unchained account with an active vault

 - A new key uploaded to the platform

-How to upload a new key
+- How do I upload a key using my Trezor?

 - Navigate to your keys dashboard.